 3. The Historic Pritzlaff Building

 Built in 1875 as Pritzlaff Hardware, The Historic Pritzlaff Building is now one of Milwaukee’s hottest wedding venues.
 With four unique warehouse spaces, cream city brick and preserved cast iron columns, having a Priztlaff Building wedding is both historic and awesome.
-Photo by Reminisce Studio by Miranda and Adam.
+Photo by Reminisce Photography.

 4. The Grain Exchange